Gaudo/fp-ts-rxjs-ext/README.md

 import * as RO from 'fp-ts-rxjs/lib/ReaderObservable'
 import {readerObservable as ROx} from '@fgaudo/fp-ts-rxjs-extension'

-// ROx are the extensions :)
+// ROx are the ReaderObservable's extensions :) pipe(
-pipe(
   RO.of('Answer to everything:'),
   ROx.switchMap(text =>